 Workarounds & Special Cases

-In Italian, you can also use the future tense to talk about things that aren’t in the future.
+You can also use the Italian future tenses to talk about things that aren’t in the future.

 To express that you’re guessing at something, for example, such as:

 - avrà vent’anni. (he or she will be twenty years old)

 - saranno cento miglia. (it will be a hundred miles)